lisatwyw/resnet-copd/README.md

-# resnet-copd
+# Resnets for COPD

 <span style="color:red">This site is under construction.</span>

-We currently have posted the model weights of ResNets (Python3.6, Keras 2.2.0) that have been trained to detect spirometrically defined Chronic Obstructive Pulmonary Disease (COPD) from a region of a chest computed tomography (CT) scan.

-Details of the entire pipeline and validation experiments conducted on the datasets listed below will be posted in the near future (ETA of Jan 2020).
+We have posted model weights of various ResNets (Python3.6, Keras 2.2.0) that have been trained to detect spirometrically defined Chronic Obstructive Pulmonary Disease (COPD) from a region of a chest computed tomography (CT) scan.
+Input regions of size 224 x 224 x 3 were used.
+More details of the entire pipeline and validation experiments conducted on the datasets listed below will be posted in the near future (ETA of Jan 2020).

 ## Datasets employed for model development and external validation
 1. [Evaluation of COPD Longitudinally to Identify Predictive Surrogate End-points (ECLIPSE)](http://eclipse-copd.com)